Saddle Up Attendance Policy

 Limited Waiver Reviews

 We understand that circumstances may prevent students from attending some or all of Saddle Up.
-Students inquiring about a waiver from Saddle Up would've needed to complete the waiver request form by the August 4, 2025, deadline, which has now passed.
-Our waiver request form is open each year from early February to early August.
+Students inquiring about a waiver from Saddle Up need to complete the waiver request form by August 1, 2026.
+Our waiver form can be found using the button below to submit a waiver request with documentation.
 The waiver committee reviews requests that are received before the deadline.
 Please note that very few situations qualify a student for a waiver from Saddle Up and that submission of the form does not guarantee a waiver; students will be notified of the committee's decision via their UW email.
+Students with housing exemptions are responsible for organizing their own housing through the duration of the program.
+Conflicting move-in dates for off-campus students do not qualify students for a Saddle Up waiver.
 If a waiver is granted, students may be enrolled in an alternative course for the fall semester.
 Students who fail to attend without waiver approval will receive an unsatisfactory grade in the course.
 Questions?
 Email saddleup@wyo.edu.

 Professor speaks to class at Saddle Up